maeveth/gravity/doc/api/readme.md

 ### POST /device/{pluginName}/{deviceId}/{command}

 Execute a specific command on a device.
 Supported commands are reflected in information for each devicea.
-In some cases no payload may be required for the commanad
+In some cases no payload may be required for the command

 #### Example: POST /device/powerviewHub/12346/up